 Whether you enjoy indoor or outdoor activities, Vancouver is the ultimate place for fun activities all year round.
 From simply enjoying a nearby beach or going tobogganing at Mt.
 Seymour, there's endless ways to enjoy the city.
 All the activities on this list are either free or $5 and under.

 Granville Island is a gem in Vancouver with a magic touch for all of its visitors, no matter what type of adventure you're looking for.
-The public market is open daily which alone is worth the trip!
-There's also the Kids Market with over 25 stores to wander though tailored for all ages, and don't forget to get an ice cream from I Scream, You Scream!
-Even if it is chilly outside...
+The public market is open daily, which alone is worth the trip!
+There's also the Kids Market with over 25 stores to wander through, tailored to all ages.

 This winter, renew a classic Vancouver tradition and enjoy some old-fashioned fun.
 Robson Square’s outdoor skating rink is open until February 28th, so celebrate winter in style with free skating in the heart of downtown Vancouver.